History of North Africa: Prehistory

 The earliest known humans lived in North Africa around 260,000 BC.
 Through most of the Stone Age the climate in the region was very different from today, the Sahara being far more moist and savanna like.
 Home to herds of large mammals, this area could support a large hunter-gatherer population and the Aterian culture that developed was one of the most advanced paleolithic societies.

 In the Mesolithic period, Capsian culture dominated the central part of North Africa with Neolithic farmers becoming predominant by 6000 BC.
 Over this period, the Sahara region was steadily drying, creating a barrier between North Africa and the rest of Africa.

 In 10,000 BP, engraved and painted Central Saharan rock art began to be created, spanning the Bubaline Period, Kel Essuf Period, Round Head Period, Pastoral Period, Caballine Period, and Cameline Period.

 Archaeological evidence has attested that population settlements occurred in Nubia as early as the Late Pleistocene era and from the 5th millennium BC onwards, whereas there is "no or scanty evidence" of human presence in the Egyptian Nile Valley during these periods, which may be due to problems in site preservation.

 The Nile Valley on the eastern edge of North Africa is one of the richest agricultural areas in the world.
 The desiccation of the Sahara is believed to have increased the population density in the Nile Valley and large cities developed.
 Eventually, ancient Egypt unified in one of the world's first civilizations.

+Mainstream scholars have also situated the ethnicity and the origins of predynastic, southern Egypt as a foundational community in northeast Africa which included the Sudan, tropical Africa and the Sahara whilst recognising the population variability that became characteristic of the pharaonic period.
+Pharaonic Egypt featured a physical gradation across the regional populations, with Upper Egyptians having shared more biological affinities with Sudanese and southernly African populations, whereas Lower Egyptians had closer genetic links with Levantine and Mediterranean populations.